 I’ve always said: “Buy the very best you can afford” and it’s no different when it comes to vacuums.
 If you need to, save up for this quality vacuum.
 You’ll find it well worth your time and investment.

-Note that the Dyson DC39 is sold in two models: DC39 Multi Floor and the DC39 Animal Ball Canister vacuums.
+That the Dyson DC39 is sold in two models: DC39 Multi Floor and the DC39 Animal Ball Canister vacuums.
 The one reviewed here is the Multi Floor.
 In Canada, this canister vacuum is sold as the Dyson DC37.
+Please note that this Dyson was provided by the Dyson company for review purposes.